j2kun/fhe-schemes/vanilla_bgv/README.md

 In particular, this implementation is "vanilla" in that it does **not** incorporate a number of optimizations:

-- RNS decompositions (uses gmp for multiprecision ints instead)
+- CRT/RNS decompositions (uses gmp for multiprecision ints instead)
 - Hybrid key switching
-- NTTs